1963 European Ladies' Team Championship: Winners

 Team Belgium won the championship for the first time.
-Defending champions team France earned second place, on the same amount of match points as Belgium, but with lesser won game points.
+Defending champions team France earned second place, on the same number of match points as Belgium, but with fewer won game points.
 The championship was decided in the last match between Belgium and France and the last single game between Josyane Leysen, Belgium and Lally de Saint-Sauveur, France.
 The game was tied going into the last hole were both players had putts for birdie.
 After Segard had failed to make her putt, Leysen made her birdie putt from 5 meters, why Leysen won the game and Belgium tied the match.

 Sweden, for the first time on the podium, earned third place.
 Host nation Denmark made their first appearance in the championship and finished fourth.

 Individual winner in the opening 36-hole stroke play qualifying competition was Liv Forsell, Sweden, with a score of 5-over-par 151.